atc-project/atc-react/README.md

 ### Data source of the ATC framework

-ATC Response project plays a role of data source for the [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage) framework, that uses it generating markdown and confluence knowledge bases, ATT&CK Navigator profiles, Elasticsearch indexes and [other](https://github.com/atc-project/atomic-threat-coverage#how-it-works) analytics.
+ATC Response project plays a role of data source for the [Atomic Threat Coverage](https://github.com/atc-project/atomic-threat-coverage) framework, that uses it to generate markdown and confluence knowledge bases, ATT&CK Navigator profiles, Elasticsearch indexes and [other](https://github.com/atc-project/atomic-threat-coverage#how-it-works) analytics.

 Originally it was a part of the ATC, but we decided to move it into a separate project to make it easier to maintain and provide an option for integration with other projects in this area.